outscale/terraform-provider-outscale/docs/resources/load_balancer.md

     * `osu_bucket_prefix` - The path to the folder of the access logs in your OOS bucket (by default, the `root` level of your bucket).
     * `publication_interval` - The time interval for the publication of access logs in the OOS bucket, in minutes.
 This value can be either `5` or `60` (by default, `60`).
 * `application_sticky_cookie_policies` - The stickiness policies defined for the load balancer.
-    * `cookie_name` - The name of the application cookie used for stickiness.
+    * `cookie_name` - The name of the application cookie used for stickiness, between 1 and 255 characters.
     * `policy_name` - The mnemonic name for the policy being created.
 The name must be unique within a set of policies for this load balancer.
 * `backend_ips` - One or more public IPs of backend VMs.
 * `backend_vm_ids` - One or more IDs of backend VMs for the load balancer.